monnierant/le-royaume-de-kundar/README.md

 This is a french home made ttrpg System made by @nomisenicar

-There is an english translation included
+There is an english translation included.

 ## Usage